kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

     preBind phase.
 The in-memory one in the assumed cache is created earlier during Reserve phase.
   * It is *deleted*
-    * together with the owning pod's deletion.
+    * either together with the owning pod's deletion.
-    * by the scheduler dynamic resource plugin during unReserve phase.
+    * or by the scheduler dynamic resource plugin during unReserve phase.
   * It is *read* by the kubelet DRA device driver to prepare the devices listed therein when preparing to run the pod.